Info

 • 1x Mini display port

-• Halogen-free power cables
+• Halogen-free LSZH power cables

 • Stainless steel bolts